 - Student attire shall be school-appropriate neat, clean and reflecting an appearance of modesty. - Clothing with inappropriate pictures, liquor advertisements, sexually suggestive messages, profanity, tobacco or gang affiliation slogans, offensive or obscene language, symbols, signs or slogans degrading race, societal group, color, creed, religion, gender, ancestry, national origin, social or economic status, sexual orientation or people with disabilities is not permitted.
-Drug-related pictures and messages that support and/or condone drug use are also unacceptable. - Buttons, pins and other accessories are permitted as long as they comply with the above-mentioned regulations and do not cause disruption, disorder or a danger. - Footwear must be worn and securely fitted at all times. - Sweat pants are permitted, but cannot be folded to show midriff. - Articles which can cause damage to other students and/or property are not permitted. - Leather bands studded with metal fillings are not permitted.
+Drug-related pictures and messages that support and/or condone drug use are also unacceptable. - Buttons, pins and other accessories are permitted as long as they comply with the above-mentioned regulations and do not cause disruption, disorder or a danger. - Footwear must be worn and securely fitted at all times.
+Open shoes (flip-flops and "Heelys") are not allowed because they constitute a safety hazard. - Hats are not to be worn indoors. - Bare midriff, crop tops that expose the abdominal area, halter-tops, tube tops and tank tops with straps that are less than one inch wide are not permitted. - No tank top shirts of any kind are permitted to be worn by boys. - Very short shorts, very short skirts and/or short culottes are not permitted.
+The length of the garment should minimally be mid-thigh or longer. - Lingerie, including bra straps and underwear, and sports bras may not be exposed.
+Pupils are required to wear appropriate undergarments at all times.

+- Sweat pants are permitted, but cannot be folded to show midriff. - Articles which can cause damage to other students and/or property are not permitted. - Leather bands studded with metal fillings are not permitted.

 Students who are in violation of this policy will be sent to the appropriate office and given an opportunity to change into dress that is more appropriate.
 If a student does not have a change of clothing, he or she will be required to return home to change into clothing that is in compliance with the above policy.
 School administration will make the final determination as to whether clothing in question is in violation of the dress code.
-Parents are strongly encouraged to assist students in being in compliance with the dress code before students leave home for school.
+Parents and/or legal guardians are strongly encouraged to assist students in being in compliance with the dress code before students leave home for school.
 Dress code applies during school hours and on school-sponsored activities and trips.
 In addition, some department restrictions on attire may be prescribed for participation or implemented for reasons of safety.